Extracorporeal membrane oxygenation: CESAR Trial (2009)

-The Conventional Ventilatory Support vs. Extracorporeal Membrane Oxygenation for Severe Adult Respiratory Failure (CESAR) Trial was a UK-based multicenter RCT aiming to evaluate the safety, efficacy and cost effectiveness of ECMO compared to conventional mechanical ventilation in adults with severe but reversibly respiratory failure.
+The Conventional Ventilatory Support vs. Extracorporeal Membrane Oxygenation for Severe Adult Respiratory Failure (CESAR) Trial was a UK-based multicenter RCT aiming to evaluate the safety, efficacy and cost effectiveness of ECMO compared to conventional mechanical ventilation in adults with severe but reversible respiratory failure.
 Death or severe disability at 6 months or prior to hospital discharge was the primary outcome.
 The primary outcome was analyzed by intention to treat only.
 Economic analysis included quality-adjusted life-years (QALYs), analysis of cost generating events, cost-utility 6-months post-randomization and modelling of life-time cost utility.
 The trial planned to enroll 180 patients; 90 to each arm.

 The Trial met its enrollment goal of 180 patients.
 68 of the 90 (75%) of the patients intended to be treated with ECMO were actually treated with ECMO.
 Survival of patients allocated to the ECMO group (i.e. referred for consideration for treatment with ECMO) was significantly higher than patients allocated to the conventional ventilation group (63% vs 47%, p=0.03).
 The referral to ECMO group gained 0.03 QALY compared to the conventional ventilation group at the 6-month follow-up.
 The referral to ECMO group had longer lengths of stay and higher costs.

 No standardized treatment protocol for the conventional ventilation group is the main limitation of the CESAR study.
 The trial authors note that this occurred due to the inability of enrolling sites to agree on a protocol.
 This resulted in control patients not receiving lung protective ventilation which is known to improve mortality in ARDS patients.

 The authors conclude that referral of patients with severe, potentially reversible respiratory failure to an ECMO center can significantly improve 6-month, severe disability free survival.
 The CESAR trial results do provide a direct survival comparison for treatment with ECMO versus conventional mechanical ventilation alone since only 75% of the ECMO group were actually treated with ECMO.